PharmaLedger-IMI/helm-charts/charts/ethadapter/README.md

   - SecurityContext
   - Non-root user
   - readonly filesystem
 - Option to mount sensitive/secret via *CSI Secrets Driver* from AWS Secrets Manager, Azure Key Vault, GCP Secrets Manager or HashiCorp Vault (see sample below) instead of using *Kubernetes Secret*.
+See [here](./examples/secret_provider_class/README.md) for full documentation.

 ## How it works